Skip to content

 Multi-Object Multi-Statement Transactions

-TrinityLake provides a single timeline for all the transactions that have taken place within a LakeHouse.
-Users can perform time travel to get a consistent view of all the objects in the LakeHouse, and choose to export a snapshot of the entire LakeHouse at any given point of time.
+TrinityLake provides a single timeline for all the transactions that have taken place within a Lakehouse.
+Users can perform time travel to get a consistent view of all the objects in the Lakehouse, rollback the Lakehouse to a consistent previous state, or choose to export a snapshot of the entire Lakehouse at any given point of time.

 Storage Only